-First, evidence persists of the pervasiveness of government influence and government's concern to maintain sufficiently rapid economic growth to ensure sufficient job creation to maintain social stability.
+First, evidence persists of pervasive government influence and concern to maintain sufficiently rapid economic growth to create jobs to maintain social stability.
 Economic growth is being driven primarily by rapid rates of investment which grew at unsustainable rates of 34 percent in 2004, 16 percent in 2005 and continues into 2006.
-The banks' mainstay borrowers are firms, many of them government-owned or -controlled.
-By the large banks' own published financial statements corporate customers still account for between 70 and 80 percent of their loans.13 Brandt and Zhou (forthcoming) find that the state sector, defined to include shareholding companies in which governments have significant ownership shares, absorbed between a half and two-thirds of new bank lending in the 1998-2003 period.
+The banks' mainstay borrowers are firms, many of them government-owned or - controlled.
+By the large banks' own published financial statements corporate customers still account for between 70 and 80 percent of their loans.22 Brandt and Zhou (forthcoming) find that the state sector, defined to include shareholding companies in which governments have significant ownership shares, absorbed between a half and two-thirds of new bank lending in the 1998-2003 period.

-Second, in 2005, roughly 40 percent of the industrial SOEs were losing money and current data indicate the losses at government-controlled firms continue to mount.14 While the largest SOEs are reporting burgeoning profits and financing new investments themselves, revenues and profits are concentrated among the large: in 2005 the ten largest accounted for over 53 percent of total revenues and the 165 central SOEs for more than 70 percent of SOE profits.15 Yet China still has 120,000 SOEs.
+Second, in 2005, more than 40 percent of the industrial SOEs were losing money and current data indicate the losses at government-controlled firms continue to mount.23 While the largest SOEs are reporting burgeoning profits and financing new investments themselves, revenues and profits are concentrated among the large: in 2005 the ten largest accounted for over 53 percent of total revenues and the 165 SOEs owned by the central government accounted for more than 70 percent of SOE profits.24 Yet China still has 120,000 SOEs.
 The implication is that banks' exposures are likely to be greater to the tens of thousands government owned or controlled firms whose profits appear to be much less certain.

 Third, the government's approach to unsustainable growth is to try to slow it by administrative guidance to the banks on the sectoral allocation of loans; but such guidance is a very blunt instrument that distorts credit decisions by restricting credit by sector rather than by risk and productivity indicators of borrowers and projects.
-For example, a productive and profitable borrower in a restricted sector will be denied credit
+For example, a productive and profitable borrower in a restricted sector will be denied credit while a less productive borrower in a permitted sector will have access - just the opposite outcome from that predicted by market forces.
+Small (and often innovative and entrepreneurial) borrowers, who might grow fast and create jobs, have difficulties accessing bank credit because of regulations requiring the banks to demand high levels of collateral (OECD 2005).